How to Prevent Employee Burnout

 The perks that HR offers for physical and financial health mean little when the other ways you do business advance work outcomes at the expense of everything else.

-If an organization's culture promotes working excessively long hours, working during personal time and generally putting work ahead of family, those burnout-inducing habits are going to be difficult to break.
+If an organization's culture promotes working excessively long hours, working during personal time and generally putting work ahead of family, those burnout-inducing habits that lead to employees being tired after work are going to be difficult to break.

 Similarly, a command-and-control culture in which leaders encourage managers to give orders and meet performance expectations at all costs creates burnout risks related to feeling disrespected, unsupported and underappreciated.